 I look across the table at the you of now.
 What do I see?
 Someone exquisite.
 Your laughter spills into our times together, raining sweetness across my salty cynicism.
 Devotion glows from the smile that brightens my week, lifts my spirits.
 The way you love your people and live your truth and pursue the kind of clearing vision that leads you back into your ever-stronger center — you inspire me.

 Your signature — the one you worry reads like ash and ruin, heartache and grief?
 It’s already written, bold and precious, in vibrant friendship, across the pages of my life — a sacred inscription from a beloved co-author, a treasured gift for a grateful heart.

-Christy Croft lives in North Carolina with her sweet family who fill her to overflowing with warmth and delight.
-Since first volunteering at a suicide hotline when she was 19, her life has been enriched by opportunities to walk with people through darkness and transition, offering quiet companionship or a hand as needed as a doula, rape crisis companion, support group facilitator, teacher, priestess, mentor, mother, and friend.
-Her writing typically explores spirituality, compassion, trauma, gender, sexuality, and intimacy.
-She dances, sings, spends time in her backyard labyrinth, learns new foreign languages with romantic abandon, and finds long hugs and people who freely say ‘I love you’ endearing.
-She loves mountains and rivers, likes lists, and sometimes blogs at The Sacred Loom.
+Christy Croft (she/her or they/them) lives in North Carolina, surrounded by the sweetest chosen family who bring warmth and delight.
+Since first volunteering at a suicide hotline over 25 years ago, Christy’s life has been enriched by opportunities to walk with people through darkness and transition, offering quiet companionship or a hand as needed as a doula, rape crisis companion, support group facilitator, teacher, priestess, mentor, mother, and friend.
+Their writing typically explores spirituality, compassion, trauma, gender, sexuality, and intimacy.
+Christy works full-time in violence prevention, dances, sings, walks labyrinths, spins fire, and finds long hugs and people who freely say ‘I love you’ endearing.
+They love mountains and rivers, like lists, and sometimes blog at Christy Croft.